telerik/fiddler-everywhere-docs/user-guide/rules.md

 The **Rules** tab enables you to create rules (including **[custom ones]({%slug using-custom-responses%})**) that will automatically trigger in response to requests.

-The **Rules** functionality provides options for testing changes to web code without updating the production server, reproducing previously captured bugs in SAZ files, and running website demos while you are offline.
+The **Rules** functionality provides options for testing different scenarios while sparing you with the efforts to change the client application or production server.
+YOu can use it to mock behavior, test new functionalities, reproduce previously captured bugs (from saved sessions, SAZ files, and other HTTP Session formats), and run website demos while you are offline.

-The collaboration functionalities allow you to import and export a single rule or set of rules and share rules directly with other Fiddler Everywhere collaborators.
-Each rule has a different order priority and execution weight which can be easily controlled by promoting or demoting a rule.
+The collaboration functionalities allow you to import and export a single rule or group of rules and share them directly with other Fiddler Everywhere collaborators.
+Each rule has a different order priority and execution weight, easily controlled by promoting or demoting a rule.

-The **Rules** tab is available after version 2.0.0 and later, while previous versions had the a**Auto Responder** tab.
-The capabilities of the functionalities are different&mdash;the **Rule Builder** can change what the servers will receive in terms of requests and responses, given that such rules are applied.
-The **Auto Responder** is only capable of mocking a server request or response and modifying the local request or response.
-Therefore, not all rules change the server data.
+The **Rules** tab has improved UI capabilities by providing more convenient options to create matching conditions and actions.
+Now you can quickly organize rules into different groups to ease their future usage and to share them easily with collaborators.

 ![Rules tab](../images/livetraffic/rb/rules-all.png)

 The **Rules** tab contains the following sections:

-- **Rules Toolbar**&mdash;Provides options for sharing, manual import or export, and manual execution.
+- **Rules Toolbar**&mdash;Provides options for rule creation, group creation, sharing, manual import or export, and manual execution.
 - **Rule Builder**&mdash;Creates new rules and edits existing ones.
-- **Rules Queue**&mdash;A queue of created rules executed in the order of appearance from top to bottom.
-Each rule in the queue has its toolbar with different rule-related functionalities.
+- **Rules Queue**&mdash;A queue of rules and groups applied in the order of appearance from top to bottom.
+Each rule/group in the queue has its toolbar with different functionalities.

 ## Built-In Logic

-When executing each rule or running a rule on previously saved sessions, **Rules** follows a built-in logic depending on whether the session is actively captured (ongoing **Live Traffic** sessions).
+When executing a rule for ongoing HTTP(S) traffic or running a rule on previously saved sessions, **Rules** follows a built-in logic depending on whether the session is actively captured (ongoing **Live Traffic** sessions).

 **Live Traffic** and **Rules** stick to the following basic guidelines:

 - The **Rules** main toggle is available only for the **Live Traffic** section.
-- If the **Rules** toggle is **ON**, and a selected rule toggle is **ON**, the rule executes for all inbound/outbound captured traffic (the **Live Traffic** section with enabled **Capturing**).
+- If the **Rules** toggle is **ON**, and a selected rule toggle is **ON**, the rule is active for all inbound/outbound captured traffic (the **Live Traffic** section with enabled **Capturing**).
-- If the **Rules** toggle is **ON**, and a selected rule toggle is **OFF**, the rule won't execute for all of the inbound/outbound captured traffic (the **Live Traffic** section with enabled **Capturing**).
+- If the **Rules** toggle is **ON**, and a selected rule toggle is **OFF**, the rule is inactive for any of the inbound/outbound captured traffic (the **Live Traffic** section with enabled **Capturing**).
+- If the **Rules** toggle is **ON**, and a selected group toggle is **OFF**, the rules contained within the group are active.
+- If the **Rules** toggle is **ON**, and a selected group toggle is **ON**, only the active rules within the group are active.
+- The **Execute** button (a green play arrow) will explicitly execute all **selected** rules, no matter if they are active or inactive.
+The explicitly executed rules apply only to already captured traffic.
+The rules (that are trigged through **Execute**) won't be used for newly incoming traffic.
-- All HTTP/HTTPS requests that are not matching any of the active rules, will be executed as is without interference from the **Rules** tab.
+- All HTTP/HTTPS requests that are not matching any of the active rules will be executed as is without interference from the **Rules** tab.
 - The application setting **Unmatched Requests Passthrough** was deprecated in version 3.4.0.
-[Learn how to create it manually through a custom rule...]({%slug rules-unmatched-requests-passthrough%})
+[Learn how to create it manually through a custom rule...]({%slug rules-unmatched-requests-passthrough%}).

 **Saved Sessions** and **Rules** stick to the following basic guidelines:

-- The **Rules** main toggle is not available for saved sessions (from the **Sessions** list).
+- The **Rules** main toggle is unavailable for saved sessions (from the **Sessions** list).
 The toggle will be hidden when a saved session is loaded.
-- **Execute** from the primary **Rules** toolbar will execute all currently selected rules.
+- The **Execute** button from the primary **Rules** toolbar will execute all currently selected rules.
 The result applies to all sessions that match the conditions of the rule.
 If multiple rules are selected, they will be executed in the order of appearance in the **Rules Queue**&mdash;this means that a rule can be overwritten by another rule that comes later in the queue.
 Some rules are also final, which means that no other rules in the queue will be executed after a final rule
 - The **Execute** button from a selected rule toolbar will only execute the currently selected rule.

 ## Rules Toolbar